import numpy as np

 , we wrap the conversion into .apply

-, to apply it on all geometries:
+, to apply it to all geometries:

 = dat1.copy()